 Archie Jackson’s career-highest score of 182 in the Test Trial for Ryder’s XI against Woodfull’s XI ensured his selection for the 1930 England tour.
 Possibly the sickness that carried him off less than three years later was already affecting him, but he was rarely at his best in England, though he reached his 1,000 at the Oval in the final Test, when he made 73, helping Bradman add 243 for the fourth wicket, then a record.

 He appeared against the West Indies on the first Australian tour of 1930–31, but he was by now regularly fighting poor health.
 While in the hospital on his deathbed, he became engaged.
 In twenty-three Sheffield Shield matches, he made 1,858 runs at an impressive average of 64.

 His first-class career spans from 1926 to 1930.
 In 70 FC matches, he scored 4,383 runs (45.65), including 11 centuries, 23 half-centuries, and 26 catches.
 In 8 Test matches, he accumulated 474 runs at 47.40, including 1 century, 2 fifties, and 7 catches.

 Archie Jackson was originally from Scotland, where he was born; he was considered a second Victor Trumper.
 The love Archie had for cricket was not limited to his teammates.
 The people who knew him in everyday life or observed him when he was playing cricket admired him.
 He grew up in the quiet, self-effacing suburb of Balmain, a tough working-class suburb by the water.
 He was humble and always thought of others.

-Archibald Jackson a graceful rival to Don Bradman as the greatest batsman of all Time.
-He died on February 16, 1933, in Clayfields, Brisbane, Queensland, at the age of 23y 164 days, when England won the Bodyline series to regain the Ashes.
+Archibald Jackson is a graceful rival to Don Bradman as the greatest batsman of all time.
+He died on February 16, 1933, in Clayfields, Brisbane, Queensland, at the age of 23 years and 164 days, when England won the Bodyline series to regain the Ashes.